ivoamorim/ansible-vagrant-examples/centos7/README.md

-# Ansible Vagrant profile for AWX
+# Ansible Vagrant for example CentOS7 VMs

 ## Background

 Vagrant and VirtualBox can be used to quickly build or rebuild virtual servers.

-This example installs basic setting and packages on a CentOS 7 VM
+This example installs basic setting and packages on a CentOS7 VM

 ## Getting Started